Legal Travel to Cuba – FAQs

 What constitutes a full schedule of activities?

-The US Department of Treasury requires that U.S. residents and citizens traveling under the general license mentioned above participate in a full-time schedule of daily activities that support the Cuban people and strengthen civil society.
-In order to ensure you are compliant, and to meet Ker & Downey’s goals of positively impacting and supporting the lives of the Cuban people, your tour program is escorted by a professional, self-employed driver and guide.
-Most meals are included at independently-owned paladares and each day includes six to eight hours of tour activities.
+The U.S. Department of Treasury requires that U.S. residents and citizens traveling under the general license mentioned above participate in a full-time schedule of daily activities that support the Cuban people and strengthen civil society.
+In order to ensure you are compliant, and to meet Ker & Downey’s goals of positively impacting and supporting the lives of the Cuban people, your tour program is escorted by privately licensed professional drivers and guides.
+As such, we include most meals at independently-owned paladares and each day includes six to eight hours of tour activities.

 What activities am I required to do?

 Examples of some activities are: staying in private accommodations (casa particular), dining at a privately-owned restaurant (paladar), or buying from/working with self-employed Cubans (cuentapropistas).
-Ker & Downey takes their tours a step further by working exclusively with self-employed guides, drivers, and operations support staff.
-Many of the elements of each tour are coordinated with individual Cubans in their homes.
+Ker & Downey takes their tours a step further by working mostly with self-employed guides, drivers, and operations support staff.
+Indeed, we coordinate many of the elements of each tour with individual Cubans in their homes.
 While traveling with Ker & Downey, you not only visit Cuba legally, but you engage more deeply with the people on a one-to-one basis.